mavryk-network/netmavryk/docs/docs/call-smart-contracts.md

 ```

 To build the parameter for your transfer we need to know the entrypoint schema.
 You can check the parameter schema on the
-[TzKT Explorer](https://ghostnet.tzkt.io/KT1EwXFWoG9bYebmF4pYw72aGjwEnBWefgW5/entrypoints) or you can get the schema from the `ContractScript`
+[MvKT Explorer](https://basenet.api.mavryk.network/KT1EwXFWoG9bYebmF4pYw72aGjwEnBWefgW5/entrypoints) or you can get the schema from the `ContractScript`

 ```cs
 var schemaString = cs.Entrypoints["transfer"].Humanize();